Unofficial-Life/Lawnchair-Launcher-Module/README.md

 # Systemless Lawnchair Launcher (Unofficial)
-> **Note** : There is no official lawnchair launcher going to there support chats with the module will get you banned/kicked from there chat
+> **Note** : There is no official lawnchair launcher module going to there support chats with the module will get you banned/kicked from there chat

-This repo contains the required update json's and files for the Systemless Lawnchair Launcher Module for the non root apk of this module go the the Lawnchair Mod repo
+This repo contains the required update json's and files for the Systemless Lawnchair Launcher Module for the non root apk of this module go the the [Lawnchair Modded repo](https://github.com/Unofficial-Life/Lawnchair-Modded)

 Module script by [MrSluffy](https://github.com/MrSluffy)